tcpalmer/nina-scheduler/sequencer/flats.md

 ## Target Scheduler Flats

 This instruction takes flats periodically based on a project setting.
 For example, you can set the cadence to two which means "don't let two days pass without taking the flats for the corresponding light sessions".
+Rather than a cadence, you can set your project to only take flats once the targets are complete (exposure plans all 100% complete).

 This instruction works for all applicable targets and is typically inserted into your sequence after you're done with imaging for the night.